A closely directed learning experience where students are taught the techniques and skills necessary to design and make one pair of shoes.

 Once the upper is attached and the stiffeners are inserted and set, the sole and heel are attached.

-This is where the sole and heel is trimmed cleaned and stocked ready for wear.
+This is where the sole and heel is trimmed, edge waxed and the sole is stitched ready for wear.